bow-swift/nef/README.md

 //: ## This is a single line heading 2
 ```

-It makes Swift Playgrounds the proper tool to write an article with compilable examples.
+It makes Xcode Playgrounds the proper tool to write an article with compilable examples.
 The command provided by `nef` to generate the Markdown files is:

 ```bash
 ➜ nef markdown --project <path-to-input> --output <path-to-output>